 Cahill advises boards of directors, special committees, and directors and officers of publicly held companies in significant corporate governance matters and investigations.
 We are often called upon to assist clients with particularly sensitive matters involving corporate governance and ethical malfeasance, including accounting fraud and earnings management, market manipulation, disclosure violations, insider trading and fraud in connection with mortgages, conflicts of interest, employee, director and management responsibilities and business practices.
 The firm is widely regarded for its ability to develop remedial and compliance plans that appropriately address potential liabilities and provide appropriate responses to governmental and regulatory inquiries.

-Our team includes a former United States Attorney, former federal prosecutors, three alumni of the Securities and Exchange Commission (one of whom served on the executive staff as enforcement counsel to two SEC commissioners), and other lawyers who joined Cahill following distinguished careers in the Commodity Futures Trading Commission, Department of Justice, Department of the Treasury, and other government agencies and commissions.
+Our team includes former federal prosecutors, alumni of the Securities and Exchange Commission, and other lawyers who joined Cahill following distinguished careers in the Department of Justice, Department of the Treasury, Commodity Futures Trading Commission, and other government agencies and commissions.

 Our lawyers have extensive experience conducting multinational investigations involving alleged violations of the Foreign Corrupt Practices Act (FCPA), The Office of Foreign Assets Control (OFAC) regulations and commercial bribery laws, Bank Secrecy Act and anti-money laundering.
 We have managed investigations involving wire and mail fraud, healthcare fraud, tax fraud and fraud alleged under the False Claims Act and those arising from computer hacking and data breaches.
 We also have a long track record conducting antitrust and price fixing investigations in markets including healthcare, pharmaceuticals, automotive industries, paper products, homebuilding, and tobacco.